 Recovery and infrastructure developments

 The US became increasingly important to the group’s future.
-In 2017, we increased US assets to over $156.5 billion, expanded our US pension risk transfer business and made progress on our strategy to develop our US Insurance business through digital capabilities.
+In 2017, we increased US assets to $189 billion, expanded our US pension risk transfer business and made progress on our strategy to develop our US Insurance business through digital capabilities.